Compare Car Insurance in Spain — 2026 Quotes for Expats

 Basic terceros (third-party only) starts from €180–€220/year for a mature driver with full UK or Dutch no-claims on a sub-€5,000 used car.
 Comprehensive todo riesgo from €450–€900 depending on car value, age and postcode.
 The cheapest premium isn't always the best value — check the excess, bail-bond and courtesy-car clauses.

 Spanish price-comparison websites (Rastreator, Acierto, Soliveres) cover the Spanish-resident retail market but often fail to apply foreign no-claims bonuses correctly, exclude exclusive-agency providers like Generali, and don't offer English-language policy documents.
-Brokers like Turner Insurance produce a quote with the full no-claims discount from the first call — usually cheaper than the website price once the bonus is correctly applied.
+Agents like Turner Insurance produce a quote with the full no-claims discount from the first call — usually cheaper than the website price once the bonus is correctly applied.

 Through Turner Insurance: 15–60 minutes by phone or email, often during the same call.
 Spanish price-comparison websites take 5–10 minutes online but tend to under-apply foreign no-claims bonuses, inflating their quotes by 20–40% versus reality.

 No — we are authorised exclusive Generali agents, so we quote only Generali products.
 The advantage is that Generali sits in the top quartile of the Spanish market for value, claims service and English support, so most expats find Generali the right answer once UK/Dutch no-claims is correctly applied.
-We're happy for you to compare us against any other Spanish broker quote on like-for-like terms.
+We're happy for you to compare us against any other Spanish quote on like-for-like terms.

 With Turner Insurance, yes — Generali accepts UK, Irish and Dutch no-claims certificates with up to 9 years' history applied directly to the Spanish bonus-malus, typically a 30–50% premium discount versus a fresh-start quote.

-Three steps: (1) decide your cover level; (2) get a Generali quote through Turner Insurance with your full no-claims applied (15–60 minutes); (3) compare against one or two other Spanish broker quotes on identical cover and excess.
+Three steps: (1) decide your cover level; (2) get a Generali quote through Turner Insurance with your full no-claims applied (15–60 minutes); (3) compare against one or two other Spanish quotes on identical cover and excess.
 Most expats find Generali wins on the combination of price, cover and English claims handling.

 Sources & references